 (2) If the wetland affected cannot be restored, monies collected as penalties shall be deposited in a dedicated account for the preservation or restoration of landscape processes and functions in the watershed in which the affected wetland is located.
 The city may coordinate its preservation or restoration activities with other cities in the watershed to optimize the effectiveness of the restoration action.
 (Ord.
 1859 § 1 (Exh.
 A) (part), 2018).

-1Dollar value as of September 15, 2012.
+1 - Dollar value as of September 15, 2012.

-2Dollar value as of September 15, 2012.
+2 - Dollar value as of September 15, 2012.

-3The dollar threshold established in this subsection must be adjusted for inflation by the Office of Financial Management every five years, beginning July 1, 2007, based upon changes in the consumer price index during that time period.
+3 - The dollar threshold established in this subsection must be adjusted for inflation by the Office of Financial Management every five years, beginning July 1, 2007, based upon changes in the consumer price index during that time period.
 “Consumer price index” means, for any calendar year, that year’s annual average consumer price index, Seattle, Washington, area, for urban wage earners and clerical workers, all items, compiled by the Bureau of Labor and Statistics, United States Department of Labor.
 The Office of Financial Management must calculate the new dollar threshold and transmit it to the Office of the Code Reviser for publication in the Washington State Register at least one month before the new dollar threshold is to take effect.

-4Shoreline buffers in this chapter shall serve as riparian fish and wildlife habitat buffers.
+4 - Shoreline buffers in this chapter shall serve as riparian fish and wildlife habitat buffers.

-5Vegetation buffers are required for all shoreline developments in all environments.
+5 - Vegetation buffers are required for all shoreline developments in all environments.

-6The majority of the waterfront in Omak is occupied by an Army Corps of Engineers approved flood control levee, has been riprapped or otherwise altered.
+6 - The majority of the waterfront in Omak is occupied by an Army Corps of Engineers approved flood control levee, has been riprapped or otherwise altered.

-7Nonagricultural lands are those lands that have not been subject to agriculture uses as defined in Section 18.08.023.
+7 - Nonagricultural lands are those lands that have not been subject to agriculture uses as defined in Section 18.08.023.

-8Except for approved habitat restoration or enhancement projects.
+8 - Except for approved habitat restoration or enhancement projects.

-9Said replacement structure shall be engineered and designed to address the issues of the failure of the existing structure.
+9 - Said replacement structure shall be engineered and designed to address the issues of the failure of the existing structure.